-- receiving an income support payment, such as Age Pension, Service Pension, Age Pension (Blind), Disability Support Pension (Blind), Carer Allowance, Mobility Allowance, DVA Disability Pension or War Widow’s Pension, or
+- getting an income support payment, such as Age Pension, Service Pension, Age Pension (Blind), Disability Support Pension (Blind), Carer Allowance, Mobility Allowance, DVA Disability Pension or War Widow’s Pension, or

 - a self-funded retiree

-You can ask for combined assets and income assessment before or after you enter care.
-If you complete an assessment before entering Residential Care, the initial fee notification advice you receive will be valid for 120 days.
-However, you will need to let us know if your personal circumstances change, such as changes to your income and assets.
+You can ask for us to assess you before or after you enter care.
+If we assess you before you enter Residential Care, the initial fee advice you get will be valid for 120 days.
+However, you will need to let us know if your circumstances change, such as changes to your income and assets.

-If you are in Residential Care, you may receive financial hardship assistance.
+If you are in Residential Care and are having trouble paying your fees, you may get financial hardship assistance.

 If you are an aged care provider, read more information for aged care providers.